SoftUni-Internal/interactive-content/EN/04-Asynchronous-Programming/00-Lesson-Introduction.md

 - What a JavaScript promise represents.

-- Differend methods and states of a promise.
+- Different methods and states of a promise.

 **Async / Await**